tanvipabbathi1/S-P-500-Macro-Forecasting/README.md

 Predictive models to analyze the impact of macroeconomic indicators on S&P 500 movement using advanced statistical and machine learning techniques.

+This project was completed as part of a group for a course at the University of Pennsylvania.

 ## Overview

 This project explores whether macroeconomic indicators—such as consumer spending, TSA checkpoint volume, and the Federal Funds Rate—can be used to predict the daily movement of the S&P 500.
 We investigate relationships between key economic sectors and market behavior to answer high-impact questions for investors.